Sitecore/docker-images/README.md

 # Repository of Sitecore Docker base images

 Build your own Docker images out of every released Sitecore version since 8.2 rev. 170407 (Update 3) - the first version that officially supported Windows Server 2016.
+There are some older versions too, see [Current images](#current-images).
 You can use this repository (preferably from a fork so you are in control of updates) from you own build server and have it build and push images to your private Docker repository.

 There are some more background and details in this post: [https://invokecommand.net/posts/automatically-build-and-update-base-images](https://invokecommand.net/posts/automatically-build-and-update-base-images).

 ## Updates

+- [Added] Sitecore 8.2.161221 CM/CD and SQL on 1709/1803.
 - [Fixed] Removed VOLUME instructions from 9.1.0/9.0.2 Solr and SQL on 1809/ltsc2019/1803, see [#22](https://github.com/sitecoreops/sitecore-images/issues/22).
 - [Fixed] Build process now takes tag filters into account when pulling external base images.
 - [Added] Sitecore 9.1.0 XP CM/CD/xConnect on ltsc2019, SQL Developer and Solr (7.2.1) on 1809.